Custom Modules

 A MachineApp is a customized user interface that you can use to operate a machine that is controlled by an Automation1 controller.
 Custom Modules for MachineApps is a feature that lets you develop new modules that can be integrated and deployed with standard modules in a MachineApp.

-Custom Modules interact with the Automation1 controller and other parts of the MachineApps Application through the use of Providers.
-One Provider gives your Custom Module access to an instance of the .NET Controller object, which represents the connected controller in MachineApps.
+Custom Modules interact with the Automation1 controller and other parts of the MachineApps Application with providers.
+A provider gives your Custom Module access to an instance of the .NET Controller object, which represents the connected controller in MachineApps.
 This lets you use the full Automation1 .NET API in your Custom Module.
 Other providers expose more features that your module can access, such as showing dialogs or notifications.

 Custom Modules can also contain other functionality.
 A Custom Module can access the local hardware and file system of the computer where the Automation1 MachineApps application is running.
 Your Custom Module can reference other .NET assemblies, native DLLs, or configuration files.
 You can manage these files and your compiled Custom Modules through the MachineApps workspace in Automation1 Studio.
 Custom Modules can also rely on drivers or other installed applications or components when these dependencies can be found and/or loaded dynamically by your code that is running under .NET.